SigurdRiseth/CountriesDashboardService/README.md

 The application has been successfully deployed on an OpenStack instance (SkyHigh) and is accessible at the following address:
 - [http://10.212.174.14:8080](http://10.212.174.14:8080)

+Note: You have to be on the NTNU network (or VPN) to access this address.

 ## API Endpoints

 ### Registrations: Registering dashboard configuration